coraning/observatory-upload/docs/DOC.md

 The URL the REST service will be run at (this also defines the port it will listen on).

-### VALIDATOR_PATH

-Path to the upload validator.
-Must return with exit code `0` or otherwise the upload is considered to be invalid.

 ## AuthDB

 The AuthDB (auth database) contains the API-keys and their associated access level.